bvibber/ogv.js/readme.md

 See [device notes](https://github.com/brion/ogv.js/wiki/Device-notes) for testing status.

 On iOS 7, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
 As of March 2014, I've gotten barely acceptable performance for 160p/15fps files on iPod Touch 5th-gen and iPad 3.
-Files at 360p play acceptably only on the latest 64-bit iPhone 5s.
+Files at 360p and up play acceptably only on the latest 64-bit iPhones and iPads.

 IE 11 on Windows RT 8.1 on an original Surface RT tablet performs barely acceptably with 160p/15fps files, but sound sync is poor (due to Flash overhead?).
 Larger files play unacceptably slowly.